 Note: if you already have the previous SVSpark 2.7.1 version installed, you will be prompted whether you wish to overwrite it or keep both versions.
-Since the old one was built with Java-8u121, now superseded, we suggest you overwrite the old application.
+Since the old one was built with an older JVM, now superseded, we suggest you overwrite the old application.
 But it's up to you.

 Optional: Verifying Developer Signatures[+]